-8.45 For materials, equipment, components and ancillary items that are necessary for aseptic processing but cannot be sterilized, an effective and validated disinfection and transfer process should be in place.
-These items once disinfected should be protected to prevent recontamination.
-These items, and others representing potential routes of contamination, should be included in the environmental monitoring program.
+8.49.
+For materials, equipment, components and ancillary items that are not a direct or indirect product contact part and are necessary for aseptic processing but cannot be sterilised, an effective and validated disinfection and transfer process should be in place.
+These items, once disinfected, should be protected to prevent recontamination.
+These items, and others representing potential routes of contamination, should be included in the environmental monitoring programme.